Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

 On economic policy

-Neither Truss nor Sunak have recognised how women are negatively impacted by economic policies or pledged to make improvements in this area.
+Neither Ms Truss nor Mr Sunak have recognised how women are negatively impacted by economic policies or pledged to make improvements in this area.

 Research has shown that women are the “shock absorbers” of poverty, the UK Women’s Budget Group (WBG) said.